-Aris Haigian is a partner in the firm’s Corporate and Securities practice group and is engaged in representing and advising clients in all aspects of corporate, securities and commercial law.
-He has substantial experience in mergers and acquisitions, public and private offerings of debt and equity securities (including initial public offerings and secondary placements of securities), representing both issuers and underwriters, general corporate representation, including the negotiation of executive employment, shareholder and partnership agreements, joint ventures and strategic alliances, bank financings and various other commercial matters.
+Aris Haigian is a partner in the Firm’s Corporate and Securities Practice Group and is engaged in representing and advising clients in all aspects of corporate, securities and commercial law.
+Mr. Haigian has substantial experience in mergers and acquisitions, public and private offerings of debt and equity securities (including initial public offerings and secondary placements of securities), representing both issuers and underwriters, general corporate representation, including the negotiation of executive employment, shareholder and partnership agreements, joint ventures and strategic alliances, bank financings and various other commercial matters.

 Mr. Haigian has represented trustees and borrowers in several complex debt offerings under the Trust Indenture Act, as well as borrowers and lenders in major asset-based, term and revolving credit facilities, both secured and unsecured.
 Mr. Haigian’s practice also encompasses advising Boards of Directors and Special Committees of Boards with respect to their fiduciary and other duties in connection with merger and acquisition transactions and corporate governance issues.